 This is TELL ME MORE from NPR News.
 I'm Michel Martin.
-Coming up, Frederic Yonnet is taking the harmonica to new places.
-We'll tell you more in just a few minutes.
+Coming up, the sweeping move to modernize the Catholic church known as Vatican II turns 50.
+We'll talk about that in Faith Matters in just a few minutes.

 But, first, it's still all about the economy.
 The economy is still center stage this election season.
 This morning's jobs numbers are providing fresh material for the ongoing contest between the candidates and their philosophies and records.

 Now we want to take a look at a different faith, Tibetan Buddhism.
 And if you wanted to predict just who the Dalai Lama might select to lead one of the faith's most important monasteries, you probably wouldn't think about a boarding school educated, globe-trotting New York photographer whose grandmother was one of the most celebrated fashionistas of her time, but that's just who the Dalai Lama did select, saying his, quote, "special duty is to bridge Tibetan tradition and the Western world," unquote.